You can reverse diabetes, but you have to lose a lot of weight

 “Lunch — some kind of chicken and a salad.
 He may have a chicken sandwich but I usually eat my chicken on the salad.
 Dinner we’ll have chicken or turkey or sometimes a pork chop.
 We’ll have salad, we’ll try to have a vegetable with it or maybe rice or a small potato with it.”

-It’s not as easy as grabbing a burger at the drive-through, but Smith was determined to change his life.
+It’s not as easy as grabbing a burger at the drive-thru, but Smith was determined to change his life.

 “It’s hard.
 I figured out where I get home earlier than he does from practice so I start cooking ahead of time.
 Monday I can start prepping for on Sunday, which is great,” he said.